JesseJames-Git/Electronic_Appliances_DB_System/README.md

 4. Navigate a directory upwards:
     ``` cd .. ```

+5. - Run this command to some data to work with in the database:
+    ``` python seed.py ```

-- Run this command to run the CLI app:
+6. Run this command to run the CLI app:
     ``` python cli.py ```

 - You now have the required step-up of the app.
 It is ready for usage